 What does the growth in cremation mean for a funeral business?

 However, this does not consider that the growing consumer demand in the cremation trend is for direct cremation.
-The DFS Memorials network of independent affordable cremation service providers reports that 80% of their cremation cases are direct cremation.
+Although the N.F.D.A reported that their member funeral homes conducted 41% of direct cremations in 2022.
+However, the DFS Memorials network of independent affordable cremation service providers reports that 80% of their cremation cases are direct cremation.